Prospects for sub-EW-scale ALP searches via $\gamma+b\bar{b}$ signatures at the LHC using jet substructure techniques: Collider Analysis

 where $N$ is an overall normalisation parameter.
 The Gaussian part of the Crystal Ball distribution has mean value $\mu$ and width $\sigma$, while $\alpha_{\mathrm{low}}$ and $\alpha_{\mathrm{high}}$ parameterise the points where the power law function takes over.
 The corresponding exponents of the power law function are denoted as $n_{\mathrm{low}}$ and $n_{\mathrm{high}}$, respectively.
 In Fig.~\ref{fig:fit}, we show the $\mathrm{m}_{\mathrm{SD}}$ distribution for the simulated signal samples, together with their corresponding Crystal Ball fit, for ALP masses of 20 GeV, 40 GeV, 60 GeV, 80 GeV and 100 GeV.

 The mass window, defined as the interval $[\mu - \sigma, \mu + \sigma]$, is used for the search of each ALP mass hypothesis and is tabulated in Table~\ref{tab:final_yield}, together with the corresponding signal efficiency and multijet background yield for proton-proton collisions at center-of-mass energy $\sqrt{s}=14$ TeV and 3000 fb$^{-1}$ of integrated luminosity.
+In this work, the multijet background is estimated with the generators chosen in line with what is used by LHC collaborations~\cite{ATL-PHYS-PUB-2021-028,ATLAS:2018hbc,CMS:2019xai,CMS:2017dcz}.
+The real experimental analysis will have to implement data-driven background techniques, which on one side will render the analysis insensitive to modeling uncertainties, and on the other side will allow the reduction of statistical uncertainties.
+This is due to the large sample of QCD events recorded by the collaboration, whose size is hard to match by simulations, given the amount of resources necessary to generate a comparable number of multijet events.

 As discussed earlier, the low signal efficiency at $m_a=12$ GeV results from the lack of 2-prong substructure at high jet $p_{\rm T}$ and therefore a low $\mathrm{N}_2^{\mathrm{DDT}}$ efficiency.
 To be noticed that since for high values of the ALP mass, the decay products tend to be less collimated, and therefore less likely to be contained in the cone of the AK1.0 jet, the width of the $\mathrm{m}_{\mathrm{SD}}$ distribution increases.